 Globus Pharyngeus and feeling a lump in the throat

 Another common cause of feeling something stuck in the throat is a globus feeling, sometimes referred to medically as globus pharyngeus.
 This is a sensation of something in the throat when nothing can be found to explain the feeling.
 It is common in mid-life and several suggestions have been proposed, although none are completely plausible.
-There is no known proven cause for it and it is known to sometimes disappear on its own.
+There is no known proven cause for it and it is known to sometimes resolve on its own.
 Usually it is not a constant sensation.
-It is a diagnosis of exclusion.
+Globus pharyngeus is a diagnosis of exclusion.
 This means that your specialist will be reasonably convinced there is nothing else causing your symptoms before deciding it is a globus feeling.
+Sometimes further investigations are required before concluding symptoms are due to globus pharyngeus.

 Cancer of the throat and the sensation of a lump in the throat

 Cancer of the throat is also a possible cause for feeling something in the throat.
 In this case, the sensation is more likely to be persistent and may be associated with other symptoms such as a constant sore throat, unexplained earache, difficulty swallowing, voice change or a neck lump that can be felt with the fingers.
 Throat cancers are commoner in smokers and people who drink a lot of alcohol, although there is now a well recognised association between throat cancers and the human papilloma virus which is transmitted sexually.
+This is not an uncommon condition in people who have never smoked.
 Throat cancers are, fortunately, less common than cancer of the breast, bowel, lung, prostate or even lymphomas.

 Diagnosing the feeling of a lump in the throat

-Your specialist will want to ask a few more questions about your swallowing, voice and any other symptoms that could be from a problem in your throat.
+Your specialist will want to ask you some questions about your swallowing, voice and any other symptoms that could be from a problem in your throat.
 You may also be given a questionnaire to fill out to provide more clarification about your symptoms.

 Your specialist may decide you need further investigations although this is usually decided on a case by case basis in people with a feeling of a lump in the throat.